afxcn/ngx/README.md

 ```

 it will renew all ssl certificates list on sites conf file when it's valid days less then NGX_ALLOW_RENEW_DAYS

-## Notice.

-please replace the files with yours after create new site.

-* dhparam.pem
-* ticket.pem

 ## Reference Links